jamiesonbates/knex-migrations-seeds-demo/README.md

 * population
 * timestamps

-When you have created a migration file, use the following command to check your work:
+When you have built a migration file, use the following command to migrate the database:
 ```
 npm run knex migrate:latest
 ```